kriti219/Forest-Fire-Detection-System/README.md

 In this project, the YOLOv8 Nano (yolov8n) model is used because it is lightweight and trains quickly while still providing good accuracy.

+## Description about Layers and Activation Function:
+- The YOLOv8n model uses around 200+ convolutional, normalization, and detection layers for feature extraction and object prediction.
+- It uses the Sigmoid Linear Unit activation function in most layers for learning complex patterns, while a Sigmoid function is used in the final layer to generate probability-based detection outputs.

 ## About the Dataset:

 - The dataset contains 21000+ images annotated for two classes: Fire and Smoke, enabling the model to detect both flames and smoke in different environments.